 To avoid this heartbreaking scenario, here are some things to remember:

-- Stay calm and provide important facts to the 911 dispatcher.
+- Stay calm and provide the important facts to the 911 dispatcher.

 - Be specific.
 Tell the dispatcher if your child needs mental health care services.